 Finally, in the Conversion stage, you create brand-specific content to show why your product or service is the best bet to solve their problems.

-Knowing your buyer’s journey adds an extra layer of information to thoroughly understand your buyer persona.
+Knowing your buyer’s journey adds an extra layer of information to understand your buyer persona thoroughly.
 This ultimately helps you answer through the content that your buyers are seeking at that moment.

 Step 4: Come up With Fantastic Content Ideas